darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 : The method used to reconstruct highlights (see above).

 clipping threshold
 : Manually adjust the clipping threshold against magenta highlights.
 You shouldn't need to adjust this.

+: Click the icon beside the slider to visualise the clipped areas of the image.